wodby/docs/1.0/docs/stacks/solr-drupal/index.md

 ## Changelog

 This changelog is for Solr for Drupal stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/solr/releases).

+### 2.6.0

+- 🚨 Solr in Solr Cloud mode now generates a random password, you should update it.
+You can find password on "Instance > Stack > Solr" page.
+Read more about authentication [here](../solr/index.md#authentication)
+- 🔒 Solr running in Solr Cloud mode now forbids unauthorized access to all pages in admin UI

 ### 2.5.0